Krupal-create/Python-App/README.md

-# Python-App-
+# Python-App
 This app is built using python Kivy.
+A all in one coding.

 This app basically consists of a login page and this app is based on educational purposes for programmers.
 In this app you can learn about 12 programming languages including termux & ardunio.
 The programming is done using python kivy,kivymd.
 In python app creation can easily be done using kivy, which is very easy to understand and simple.

-SCREENSHOTS:
+# SCREENSHOTS:

 ![Tech_Machine 03-10-2022 21_34_54](https://user-images.githubusercontent.com/85097081/193731919-8a8bec9e-709c-4c9c-b7fe-7586b5a435ad.png)